qgis/QGIS-Documentation/source/docs/training_manual/introduction/preparation.rst

 -------------------------------------------------------------------------------

 #.
 Open QGIS.
 You will have a new, blank map.
 #.
-Look for and click the :guilabel:`Open Data Source Manager` button: |dataSourceManager|.
+Click the :guilabel:`Open Data Source Manager` button: |dataSourceManager|.
    If you can't find the icon, check that the :guilabel:`Data Source Manager` toolbar is enabled in the :menuselection:`View --> Toolbars` menu.

-   The :guilabel:`Data Source Manager` dialog allows you to choose the data to load depending on the data type: the tabs in the left part of the dialog list the main data types.
+   The :guilabel:`Data Source Manager` dialog allows you to choose the data to load depending on the data type: the tabs in the left-hand section of the dialog list the main data types.
    You can also browse the files directly from the folder of your computer with the *Browser* tab (see :ref:`browser_panel_tm` section):